 This beloved event showcases glorious Indonesian handcrafts and treasures for sale, along with Cohn’s own contemporary batik paintings.
 Unique events range from a Play-the-Angklung music night for all ages to Stretching and Sipping Jamu (an herbal immune booster).
-[Full list of events is below.]

 Each item is handpicked personally by Cohn in Indonesia, where she lived and painted for six years, learning the language and building relationships.
 Cohn’s 30 years of connections with artisans allow her to buy fair-trade handcrafts rarely seen in the US.
 She was also able to make virtual-visit purchases during the COVID-19 shutdown, so the show is as abundant as ever, unaffected by supply-chain limitations that worry many holiday shoppers.